Richard42Graham/bornhack-hottub/HotTub-TempSensor-MKII/temp-2022/readme.md

 # bornhack hottub
-in the prosses of being updated, for more sensors and hot tubbing!

 a simple temperature sensor wired by I2C to a ESP8266. it's for measuring the temperature of the hot tub at bornhack,